-There are a number of contributing causes to this condition:
+There are a few potential causes of this condition:

-- Some dog breeds are genetically predisposed towards anxiety and insecurity, which is something you should consider before buying a puppy, particularly if you're going to be absent for long stretches of time.
-The most susceptible breeds include Shetland Sheepdogs, Weimaraners, Springer Spaniels and German Shepherds.
+1. Genetics.
+Some dog breeds are genetically predisposed towards anxiety and insecurity.
+This is definitely worth taking into account before buying a puppy, particularly if you're out the house most of the day.
+The breeds most susceptible to separation anxiety include Shetland Sheepdogs, Weimaraners, Springer Spaniels, and German Shepherds.

-- A large proportion of dogs from rescue shelters develop separation anxiety.
-Most of them have undergone significant trauma in their lives - at the very least they've been abandoned by their previous owners.
-And so they naturally have little faith that their new-found owner isn't going to pull the same trick.
+2. Trauma.
+A large proportion of dogs from puppy mills and rescue shelters develop separation anxiety.
+Many have undergone significant trauma in their lives, and at the very least have been abandoned by their owners.
+They're left feeling anxious that their new family is going to pull the same trick and leave forever.

 Symptoms of Separation Anxiety

-The symptoms of separation anxiety are pretty distinctive: your dog will usually learn to tell when you're about to leave (she'll hear keys jingling, or will see you putting on your outdoor clothes) and will become anxious.
-She may follow you from room to room, whining, trembling, and crying.
-Some dogs even become aggressive, in an attempt to stop their owners from leaving.
+The symptoms of separation anxiety are pretty distinctive if you pay attention.
+Your Sheltie knows when you're about to leave her alone: she hears keys jangling, sees you putting on your shoes, but there is no leash in sight.
+It makes her anxious immediately.
+She may follow you from room to room, whining for you to stay.
+Some dogs can even become aggressive in an attempt to stop their owner leaving.

-When you've left, the anxious behavior will rapidly worsen and usually peaks within half an hour.
-She may bark incessantly, scratch and dig at windows and doors (an attempt to escape from confinement and reunite herself with you), chew inappropriate items, even urinate and defecate inside the house.
-In extreme cases, she might self-mutilate by licking or chewing her skin until it's raw, pull out her fur, or engage in obsessive-compulsive behaviors like spinning and tail-chasing.
+Once you're gone, the anxious behavior worsens and peaks within half an hour.
+Your Sheltie may bark incessantly, scratch at windows and doors to escape and find you, chew household items, and even urinate or defecate inside the house.
+A Sheltie with extreme separation anxiety may self-mutilate by licking or chewing her skin, pulling out her fur, and engaging in obsessive-compulsive behaviors like spinning and tail-chasing.

-Upon your return, she'll be excessively excited, and will leap around you in a frenzy of delight for a protracted period of time (way more than the 30-60 seconds of a happy, well-balanced dog.)
-This extended greeting is a source of some misunderstanding: without realizing that it signifies separation anxiety, some owners actually encourage their dog to get more and more worked up upon their return.
-They do this by fueling the dog's excitement, encouraging her to leap around, and paying her protracted attention.
+On your return, she'll be excessively excited, leaping around you in a frenzy of delight for a protracted period of time (way more than the 30-60 seconds of a happy, well-balanced dog.)
+This extended greeting is a source of some misunderstanding.
+Not realizing it's a symptom of separation anxiety, some owners encourage their Sheltie to get more worked up on their return, by encouraging them to jump and bark even more.
+This just makes it harder the next time they leave.

-Fortunately, there are things you can do to minimize your dog's separation anxiety.
+Fortunately, there are things you can do to minimize your dog's anxiety.